 Here’s all you can see and do in Zaanse Schans, how to get around, tickets, opening hours and much more.

 Zaanse Schans is a large windmill park in the Dutch province of North Holland.
 It’s known for having the best windmills in Holland and its charming wooden houses.

 Zaanse Schans is not only great to see windmills, it’s also the perfect place to learn about how the Dutch lived in the 18th and 19th centuries.

 During that time, the Zaan region was thriving.
 It was a successful industrial area that had about 600 (!) windmills producing various spices, linseed oil, chalk, paint, paper, and other items.
 However, with the advent of modern technology, the need for the windmills became less and less and so the area became less of an economic zone.

 Today, it’s a popular tourist destination with plenty of sights and activities to choose from.

 What to See and Do in Zaanse Schans

-Zaanse Schans is a neighborhood in Zaandam, which is about 20 kilometers north of Amsterdam, making it an ideal day trip if you want to get away from the hustle and bustle of the Dutch capital city.
+Zaanse Schans is a neighborhood in Zaandam.
+Located about 20 kilometers north of Amsterdam, it makes a wonderful day trip if you want to get away from the hustle and bustle of the Dutch capital city.